 Kangaroo also uses RRIP to merge objects from KLog.
 Tracking hits in KLog is trivial because it already has a DRAM index.
-Objects are inserted into KLog at long prediction (like usual), and their predictions are decremented towards near on each subsequent access.
-Then, when moving objects from KLog to KSet, KSet sorts objects from near to far and fills up the set in this order until out of space, breaking ties in favor of objects already in KSet.
+Objects are inserted into KLog at LONG prediction (like usual), and their predictions are decremented towards NEAR on each subsequent access.
+Then, when moving objects from KLog to KSet, KSet sorts objects from NEAR to FAR and fills up the set in this order until out of space, breaking ties in favor of objects already in KSet.

-Example: Fig. 6 illustrates this procedure, showing how a set is re-written in KSet.
-(1) We start when KLog flushes a segment containing object F, which maps to a set in KSet.
+Example: Figure 9 illustrates this procedure, showing how a set is re-written in KSet.
+1 We start when KLog flushes a segment containing object F, which maps to a set in KSet.
 KLog finds a second object, E, elsewhere in the log that also maps to this set.
 Meanwhile, the set contains objects A, B, C, and D with the RRIP predictions shown on flash, and B has received a hit since the set was last re-written, as indicated by bits in DRAM.
-2 Since B received a hit, we promote its RRIP prediction to NEAR and clear the bits in DRAM.
-3 Since no object is at FAR, we increment all objects' predictions by 3, whereupon object A reaches FAR.
-(4) Finally, we fill up the set by merging objects in DRAM and flash in prediction-order until the set is full.
+2 Since B received a hit, we promote its RRIP predictions by 3, whereupon object A reaches FAR.
+4 Finally, we fill up the set by merging objects in DRAM and flash in prediction-order until the set is full.
 The set now contains B, F, D, and C; A was evicted, and E stays in KLog for now since its KLog segment was not flushed.
 (The set on flash is only written once, after the above procedure completes.)

 DRAM usage.
-As shown in Table 1, KSet needs up to 4 bits in DRAM per object: one for RRIParoo and three for the Bloom filters.
-Combined with the DRAM usage of KLog that contains about 5% of objects, Kangaroo needs ≈ 7.0 b per object, 4.3× less than Flashield [35].
+As shown in Table 2, KSet needs up to 4 bits in DRAM per object: one for RRIParoo and three for the Bloom filters.
+Combined with the DRAM usage of KLog that contains about 5% of objects, Kangaroo needs \approx 7.0 b per object, 4.3× less than Flashield [34].
 Moreover, the 1 b per object DRAM overhead for RRIParoo can be lowered by tracking fewer objects in each set.
 Taken to the extreme, this would cause the eviction policy to decay to FIFO, but it allows Kangaroo to adapt to use less DRAM if desired.